eastcoastninja/web-dev-notes/javascript/you-don't-know-js-notes.md

 ```

 ## Variables
-*Static typing* otherwise known as type *enforment* is cited as a benefit for program correctness by preventing unintended value conversions. *Weak typing* otherwise know as *dynamic typing* allows a variable to hold any type of value at any time.
+*Static typing* otherwise known as *type enforcement* is cited as a benefit for program correctness by preventing unintended value conversions. *Weak typing* otherwise know as *dynamic typing* allows a variable to hold any type of value at any time.
 It is typically cited as a benefit for the program flexibility by allowing a single variable to represent a value no matter what form that variable may take during the program's logic flow.
 JavaScript uses dynamic typing meaning variables can hold values of any type without any type enforcement.

 ```javascript